How to Make the Most of the Preconstruction Phase

 So how do we improve the bidding process?

-The core of accurate bidding on construction projects is making sure you have a system in place to not only estimate the cost at the beginning of a job, but also accurately and consistently “job cost” or, tie all your expenses back to the specific project they came from and then evaluate how profitable that type of job actually was.
-Job costing of course includes direct labor and material cost — the time your subs or PMs spent on the site and the materials put in place — but it should also include any general conditions and overhead costs that can be associated with that specific job.
+The core of accurate estimate costs on construction projects is making sure you have a system in place to not only estimate the cost at the beginning of a job, but also accurately and consistently “job cost or, tie all your expenses back to the project budget they came from and then evaluate the project’s success from a financial perspective.
+Using cost codes consistently and preconstruction planning is key here.

-• Do you have an organized index of historical costs that you can compare to your estimates?
+1. Do you have an organized index of historical costs that you can compare to your estimates?

-• Are you tracking the costs on your current jobs with a sufficient level of detail to inform your next opportunity?
+2. Are you tracking the costs on your current jobs with a sufficient level of detail to inform your next opportunity?

-• Are your costs tracked in a way that allows you to uncover the source of inefficiencies and bloat?
+3. Are your costs tracked in a way that allows you to uncover the source of inefficiencies and bloat?

 Tighten Up Your Costs